-Application forms and instructions are available at Grants.gov (hardcopies of the NOFO and associated application materials are not available).
-To access these materials, go to http://www.grants.gov, select "Applicants" then "Apply for Grants," read the registration requirements, and register, if necessary (Allow up to 7-10 business days after submitting before the registration is active in SAM, then an additional 24 hours for Grants.gov to recognize the information).
-In order to obtain the application package select "Download a Grant Application Package."
-Enter the CFDA and/or the funding opportunity number located on the cover of this NOFO, select "Download Package," and then follow the prompts to download the application package.
+Application forms and instructions are available on Grants.gov (hardcopies of the NOFO and associated application materials are not available.)
+To access the application package, select "Applicants" then "Apply for Grants" followed by "Get Application Package."
+Enter the Funding Opportunity Number located on the first page of this NOFO.
+Select "Apply" and then "Create Workspace."
+Follow the prompts to download the instructions and begin the application.